1st June 2026

 The Historic Dockyard Chatham

 The Historic Dockyard Chatham invites visitors to return to the Age of Sail, when the dockyard built mighty ships that toured the world's oceans, with three historic warships to explore, interactive museum galleries, and Master Ropemakers at work using centuries-old techniques.
 Step aboard HM Submarine Ocelot, a Cold War submarine, explore HMS Cavalier and ring the bell aboard the Victorian sloop HMS Gannet.
-With 80 acres and a packed programme of seasonal events throughout summer, it's one of the most compelling and best-value days out in Kent.
+With a packed programme of seasonal events throughout summer, it's one of the most compelling and best-value days out in Kent.
 What's more, this summer check out the UK debut of the Ocean Photographer of the Year exhibition and see the ocean like never before, with 116 award-winning photographs from around the world.
-Keep an eye out for penguins, drooling dragons, stingrays and more at this fascinating look at our blue planet - perfect for little wildlings.
+Little oceanographers will love Steve Backshall's Awesome Oceans Family Trail.
+Take on an action-packed adventure across the world's oceans, encountering marine creatures along the way through six different ocean zones.
+Spy the Bobtail Squid, see giant Dwarf Minke Whales, and learn about Emperor Penguins in Antarctica.

 Terrace at with views out to the sea in Sandgate